Armenian Prime Minister Nikol Pashinyan Transitions From Opposition Leader To Head Of State

 — Armenia ???????? (@armenia) May 8, 2018

 From his background as being a newspaper editor, leading a protest against Sargsyan in 2008, to being a political prisoner, Pashinyan’s fight against corruption started over 20 years ago.
-He was expelled from Yerevan State University when he started writing against corruption, and eventually became the editor in chief of Haykkan Zhamanak, a newspaper that he used to further spread his messages against corruption.
+He was expelled from Yerevan State University when he started writing against corruption, and eventually became the editor-in-chief of Haykakan Zhamanak, a newspaper that he used to further spread his messages against corruption.

 After Pashinyan led the protest against Sargsyan during which he and others questioned the validity of the election, he was a wanted man by the government.
 His wife, Anahit Sahakyan, took over the newspaper while he was in hiding.
 However in 2009, Pashinyan turned himself in, and he was sentenced to seven years in prison.
 In 2011, he was released on amnesty.
 A year later, he was elected to Parliament.